swarajgosavi/rainmaker-rs/led_switch/README.md

 Step to run the dev version
 - First comment the local ctrl init function in main.rs for provisioning (http server issue)
 - Again flash the esp with uncommented local ctrl init
-- Now Connect your phone app and esp on same network and wait ofr REACHABLE ON WLAN to use Local ctrl
+- Now Connect your phone app and esp on same network and wait for REACHABLE ON WLAN to use Local ctrl

-## To Do
-There is one issue to be solved
-- For esp the mdns functions don't work from hte library it need to be called from main
-- Vice versa for linux it only works from library

-to figure out the issue